-- DNA extraction - Standard DNA extraction kits (e.g., column-based and magnetic bead-based kits) are compatible with the PreCursor-M+ (e.g. QIAamp DNA mini kit). - DNA concentration measurement Prior to bisulfite-conversion of DNA, measure DNA concentration.
-Suitable systems for measuring the DNA concentrations are Qubit® Fluorometer, NanoDrop 3300 Fluorospectrometer (both from Thermo Fisher Scientific) or equivalents. - O Aliquoting DNA eluate Recommended DNA input for bisulfite-conversion is 200 ng that is to be eluted in 10 μ L elution buffer.
+DNA concentration measurement

+Prior to bisulfite-conversion of DNA, measure DNA concentration.
+Suitable systems for measuring the DNA concentrations are Qubit[®] Fluorometer, NanoDrop 3300 Fluorospectrometer (both from Thermo Fisher Scientific) or equivalents.

+○ Aliquoting DNA eluate

+Recommended DNA input for bisulfite-conversion is 200 ng that is to be eluted in 10 μ L elution buffer.
 DNA concentration input for bisulfite-conversion can range from 100 ng to 2 μ g for valid test results.
-If DNA concentration is too low for bisulfite-conversion, repeat the DNA extraction with a higher input volume of the clinical sample or elute DNA in a smaller elution volume. - Bisulfite-conversion with EZ DNA Methylation Kit is performed according to the manufacturer's recommendation. - Note: According to EZ DNA Methylation Kit, maximum amount of sample DNA should not exceed 2 μg to obtain a sufficiently high conversion-efficiency (>98%).
+If DNA concentration is too low for bisulfite-conversion, repeat the DNA extraction with a higher input volume of the clinical sample or elute DNA in a smaller elution volume.

+- Bisulfite-conversion with EZ DNA Methylation Kit and EZ DNA Methylation Lightning Kit is performed according to the manufacturer's recommendations.
+Note: According to EZ DNA Methylation Kit, maximum amount of sample DNA should not exceed 2 μg to obtain a sufficiently high conversion-efficiency (>98%). - ii) Bisulfite-conversion directly on cervical specimen with the Epitect Fast 96 Bisulfite Kit